-Collagen is fundamental in maintaining the structural makeup of humans, which is why it’s one of the most essential and fibrous proteins.
-You can find it in most major elements of the skin, bones and cartilage.
-Collagen forms insoluble fibres of high tensile strength that provide resistance and offer an elastic force over the skin.
+We’ve all heard about collagen before, and you may already know that it’s truly fundamental when it comes to maintaining the structural makeup of humans, which is why it’s one of the most essential fibrous proteins out there.
+You can find collagen in most major elements of the skin, bones and cartilage.
+It forms insoluble fibres of high tensile strength that provide resistance and offer an elastic force over the skin.

 What The Pom?
 Pomegranate Sterols

-Pomegranate sterols naturally repair and replenish moisture barriers.
-They’re an excellent all-natural and botanical alternative to lanolin since it can hold 200% of its weight in water!
-Not only this, but it has a low coefficient of absorption making it better for protecting against trans-epidermal water loss (TEWL).
+This powerful ingredient naturally repairs and replenishes your skin’s moisture barrier making it an excellent all-natural and botanical alternative to lanolin since it can hold 200% of its water weight!
+Not only that, but it has a low coefficient of absorption which means it protects against trans=epidermal water loss (TEWL).

-In a 4-week study using a high-resolution skin imaging ultrasounds, pomegranate sterols improved skin density by 29% after 24 hours and by 44% after 4 weeks when compared to the untreated control.
+When it comes to pomegranate sterols, there was a 4-week study done using a high-resolution skin imaging ultrasound and it found that the ingredient improved skin density by 29% after 24 hours and by 44% after 4 weeks when compared to those in the untreated control group.

-Why do we have it in our Lip Serums?
-On top of all the other reasons, pomegranate sterols are also oil soluble and give a beautiful gloss to the formula that’s good for you.
+So, in case you’re still wondering why we have pomegranate sterols in our Lip Colour Serums, on top of all the reasons we just mentioned the ingredient is oil soluble and gives a beautiful gloss to the formula that’s good for you too.

 That Purple Thing?
 Organic Beet Extract

-Beets are rich in polysaccharides and sugars which means these extracts can be used to effectively moisturize the skin.
-In addition to the polysaccharides forming a film to lock in moisture, beet sugars draw moisture from the air close to the skin where we need it most.
+Rich in polysaccharides and sugars, beets can be used to effectively moisturize the skin.
+In addition to polysaccharides forming a film to lock in moisture, beet sugars draw moisture from the air close to the skin right where we need it most.

-Phyto‐compounds in the root can enhance cell renewal, helping our skin feel soft and smooth.
-They also contain other compounds including Omega‐3, which can deliver anti‐inflammatory benefits.
-Also rich in anthocyanins and betalain beet roots also act as potent antioxidants that can be used in skin care applications to prevent damage caused by free radicals and reactive oxygen species.
-Given the many nutritious properties that beets provide, it’s no wonder the root has traditionally been regarded as a “panacea” or “elixir of life” that cures diseases and prolongs life.
+Phyto-compounds in the root can also enhance cell renewal which helps our skin feel soft and smooth.
+Beets also contain other key compounds such as Omega-3, which can deliver anti-inflammatory benefits.
+Beet is also rich in anthocyanins and betalain beet roots can also act as potent antioxidants in skincare applications.
+This is used to prevent damage caused by free radicals and reactive oxygen species.
+Given that beets provide countless nutritious properties it’s no wonder the root has traditionally been regarded as a ‘panacea’ or ‘elixir of life’ that cures diseases and prolongs life.